🌞 Hello summer! The heat is on and the lure of backyard pools is strong.

 Weeding Tips

-• The window for pre-emergent herbicide has closed until September and we're now in the season of post-emergent herbicide in warm season lawns: You can apply post-emergent liquid herbicides like Quincept and 3-Way Max for weeds you can see now in established lawns.
+- The window for pre-emergent herbicide has closed until September and we're now in the season of post-emergent herbicide in warm season lawns: You can apply post-emergent liquid herbicides for weeds you can see now in established lawns.
 Read the label and follow instructions.
+This time of year, pay particular attention to the temperature forecast when applying and make applications in the early morning to allow product to dry before temps reach 85°F.

-• Mowing: Mow those weeds down before they go to seed.
+- Mowing: Mow those weeds down before they go to seed.
 Mowing is an effective way to suppress weeds because it cuts off flower/seed heads and that stops weeds from making more weeds, thus breaking the life cycle.
-If you have bad weeds, mow on a weekly routine and don't let the weeds get ahead of you.
+If you have a lot of weeds, mow on a weekly routine and don't let the weeds get ahead of you.

-Everybody knows the name crabgrass, but many don't know what to do about it.
-Walk with us through the weed patch to discuss crabgrass and what to do about this common weed.
+Everybody knows the name crabgrass, but can you do about it?
+Walk with us through the weed patch to discuss crabgrass and how to get rid of this common weed.

 Mowing Tips

-Here are your specific Bermuda, Zoysia, and Centipede mowing tips for June:
+Here are your specific Bermuda, Zoysia, Centipede, and St. Augustine mowing tips for June:

-• Robotic mowers will mow 24/7 if you want them to.
-Read more of the reasons why we love them.
+- Automate: Robotic mowers will mow 24/7 if you want them to.

 Come back next month for August's Lawn Tips for Warm Season lawns!